ESSS/glinfo-rs/README.md

 # glinfo-rs

 `glinfo` is a small utility to assess the OpenGL capabilities of the current environment.
-When called without parameters, the command will create a hidden OpenGL context using Qt and write to standard output contents similar to:
+When called without parameters, the command outputs:

 ```
 LibGL Vendor: NVIDIA Corporation